dani8439/well-grounded-rubyist/sample_code/chapter_six/notes4.md

 In your `rescue` clauses, it's possible to capture the exception object in a variable and query it for possibly useful information.

 ### *Capturing an exception in a rescue clause* ###
+To assign the exception object to a variable, you use the special operator `=>` along with the `rescue` command.
+The exception object, like any object, responds to messages.
+Particularly